DrewBradfordXYZ/quickbase-copy/README.md

 </br>

 CSS goes in the head tag.
-Name your code page with a .css extention.
+Name your code-page with a .css extention.

 ```html
 <link